meltham44/frmSpiceRanch/README.md

 # frmSpiceRanch
-> Programmning project completed for Pearson BTEC Level 3 Extended Diploma in IT.
+> Programmning project completed for Pearson BTEC Level 3 Extended Diploma in IT - Unit 14 Event-Driven Programming.

 A food ordering form for fictional company, "Spice Ranch".
 Writen in VB.NET.
 ## Requirements